-Cyber Threat intelligence is information that is used to identify and understand cyber threats to an organization.
-This intelligence is used to identify threats that could be a risk to an organization and make informed decisions to protect and secure infrastructure against threat actors and vulnerabilities.
-Intelligence can be obtained from a wide range of sources from published IoCs to dark web forums.
-Having up to date and accurate threat intelligence is a critical part of any cybersecurity program.
+Cyber threat intelligence is information used to identify and understand cyber threats to an organization.
+This intelligence is used to identify threat risks and make informed decisions to protect and secure infrastructure against threat actors and vulnerabilities.
+Intelligence can be obtained from a wide range of sources from published indicators of compromise (IOCs) to dark web forums.
+Having up to date and accurate threat intelligence is critical to any cybersecurity program.

-Although a cyber threat intelligence program can sound complicated, it is based around a simple 5 step cycle.
+Although a cyber threat intelligence program may sound complicated, it’s based around a simple five-step cycle.
 Implementing the threat intelligence cycle is a great place to start when building out a cyber threat intelligence team.
 Since the goals and scope are defined by your organization, it can work for programs with limited resources as well as larger programs with dedicated threat teams.

 Steps of the Threat Intelligence Cycle

-Guided by the intelligence requirements defined in the first step, intelligence is collected to address the intelligence gaps.
+Guided by the intelligence requirements defined step one, intelligence is collected to address intelligence gaps.
 This can come from a variety of sources including threat feeds, logs from internal security appliances, industry peers and experts, forms, news sites, and many other sources.
 Collected data will often be formatted differently and come in varying levels of usability, so processing is needed before the data can be made usable.

 Collected intelligence will need to be processed and aggregated to covert the raw and incomplete data into a structured and useful format.
-Processed data is often input into a threat intelligence platform during this step, such as ThreatConnect.
+Processed data is often input into a threat intelligence platform (e.g., ThreatConnect) during this step.
 This can be done after all data is collected or processed as data comes in, but all data must be processed before the analysis can start.

 Once all the data is collected and processed, the team can then attempt to answer the intelligence requirements with the data collected and determine what actions are recommended to address and mitigate the threats identified.
 Relevant conclusions and recommendations are then compiled into intelligence reports so they can be disseminated in the next step.
 Any gaps in intelligence identified during the analysis step will be used to shape the requirements of the next cycle.